-Almost half (47%) said they had wait 90 days or more.
-While this is an improvement from 12 months ago, (in 2014 72% had experienced 60 days or more; 57% 90 days or more) the results point to a worrying trend which continues to hit the cash flow of thousands of firms across the UK.
+Almost half (47%) said they had to wait 90 days or more.
+While this is an improvement from 12 months ago, (in 2014 72% had experienced 60 days or more; 57% 90 days or more) the results point to a worrying trend that continues to hit the cash flow of thousands of firms across the UK.

-The direct impact of this late payments include major cash flow difficulties for one in ten firms (12%, compared to 11% last year) and being unable to pay their own suppliers, compounding the problem (12%).
+The direct impact of these late payments includes major cash flow difficulties for one in ten firms (12%, compared to 11% last year) and being unable to pay their own suppliers, compounding the problem (12%).
 A small numbers of businesses also reported even more serious situations, with some being late paying wages to staff (3%), being unable to pay overheads (rent, etc., 2%), or having their own credit rating downgraded (2%).

-With small businesses reporting that larger businesses have extended their payment terms (10% reporting terms extended by 30 days extra, and 7% by a further 45 days) it’s clear that small business are facing a threat to their cashflow and continued existence from onerous and over-long supplier payment terms.
+With small businesses reporting that larger businesses have extended their payment terms (10% reporting terms extended by 30 days extra, and 7% by a further 45 days) it’s clear that small businesses are facing a threat to their cashflow and continued existence from onerous and over-long supplier payment terms.

 The Prompt Payment Code can only go so far.
 In the most recent survey a quarter (26%) claimed that they had not heard of the Government backed initiative to encourage suppliers to pay on time.
-On top of this, only 8 per cent of businesses described the code as ‘effective’.
+On top of this, only 8 percent of businesses described the code as ‘effective’.